vinceskahan/v5wiki/logging.md

 Using the Python `logging` might be a good choice if you want to save logs to an in-memory partition, in order to minimize writes to disk.

 Add this stanza to your WeeWX configuration file, then restart WeeWX.
-This will save WeeWX log files to a directory `~/weewx-data/log`, rotating once per day at midnight, and retaining 7 days of log files.
+This will save WeeWX log files to a directory `log` (relative to `WEEWX_ROOT`), rotating once per day at midnight, and retaining 7 days of log files.
 ```
 [Logging]
     LOG_ROOT = log